ISUgenomics/data_wrangling/bin_data/README.md

 python3 bin_data.py -i CHUNKS/ -l 0 -r 1 -t 'value' -n 0.15 -s 'false' -v 0
 ```

 *The example parses the label-based data chunks stored in the CHUNKS/ directory.
-All the chunks have the same data structure, where the <b>L</b> = 'label-column' has index 0, and <b>R</b> = 'ranges-column' has index 1.
+All data chunks have the same data structure, where the <b>L</b> = 'label-column' has index 0, and <b>R</b> = 'ranges-column' has index 1.
 The 'value' is a selected <b>type</b> of rows grouping, so each bin (slice) will be created based on the increment of values in the <b>R</b> = 'ranges-column' by 0.15.
-The data chunks will not be saved (default when the input is a directory).
-The <b>v</b>erbosity level is set to 0, so the 'warning' level will be logged while 'info' will be skipped.*
+The label-based data chunks will not be saved (default when the input is a directory).
+The <b>v</b>erbosity level set to 0 means that 'warnings' will be logged while progress 'info' will be skipped.*

 * **example usage with all default settings:**